-Chances are, at some point(s) in your past, you’ve found yourself heading down the wrong path and/or succumbed to bad habits that end up steering you off the life that you’ve always imagined of living.
+Chances are, at some point(s) in your past, you’ve found yourself heading down the wrong path and/or succumbing to bad habits that end up steering you off the life that you’ve always dreamed of living.

 Either you’ve ended up going so far on the deep end and found your back against the wall or you finally came to the realization that the hole you’re digging is taking you further away from any chance of you fulfilling your full potential.